Allison Kreiger: Career

 Walsh earned $38,000 in scholarships while competing in the Miss America Organization.
 She logged over 80,000 miles in her travels as Miss Florida and completed over 250 appearances.
-In 2007, Walsh received the Young Woman of Distinction Award from the Girl Scouts of Citrus Council and in 2008 Walsh was honored as the National Eating Disorders Association Youth Advocate of the Year, and was a winner in the 38th Annual Women's Achievement Awards presented by the Women's Executive Council, as Emerging Achiever of the Year in 2008.
+In 2007, Walsh received the Young Woman of Distinction Award from the Girl Scouts of Citrus Council and in 2008 Walsh was honored as the National Eating Disorders Association Youth Advocate of the Year and was a winner in the 38th Annual Women's Achievement Awards presented by the Women's Executive Council, as Emerging Achiever of the Year in 2008.

-In 2013, she joined The Recovery Village and Advanced Recovery Systems team as one of the original team members and is the Vice President of Business Development and Branding.
-She is a member of Forbes Business Development Council and the Orlando Business Journal's Leadership Trust and serves on multiple local and national nonprofit boards.
-She has run multiple coaching and consulting companies since 2007 and is the CEO of Allison Walsh Consulting.
-In 2020, she launched the She Believed She Could Podcast, and in 2021 she launched the Dear Mind, You Matter podcast.
-She was selected as a 2021 Women Who Mean Business and 40 under 40 Honoree by the Orlando Business Journal.
-She's a frequent contributor to Forbes and has been featured in multiple publications.